CodePontiff/VoxCrypt/README.md

 Secure Hybrid Encryption Powered by Voice Biometrics

-VOXCRYPT is an advanced cryptographic system that fuses real-time audio processing with military-grade encryption.
+VOXCRYPT is an advanced cryptographic system that fuses real-time audio processing.
 The system generates RSA-2048 keys from voice entropy and implements AES-256-GCM with dynamic salt values derived from live microphone input.

 ## 🔐 Core Cryptographic Process
 ```